liyiyan128/optiver-trading-at-the-close/README.md

 ### LightGBM

 LightGBM (light gradient-boosting machine) is a popular gradient boosting framework developed by Microsoft.
-LightGBM uses a histogram-based algorithm to split data, reducing memory usage and speeding up training.
-The decision trees are grown in a leaf-wise manner, rather than level-wise in traditional boosting algorithms.
-This approach can lead to more depth in trees, capturing complex patterns.
+LightGBM grows decision trees in a leaf-wise manner, rather than level-wise in traditional boosting algorithms.
+It chooses the leaf that will yield the largest decrease in loss.
+This approach can lead to more depth in trees.
+LightGBM implements a histogram-based decision tree learning algorithm, which yields great advantages on efficiency and memory consumption.
+(XGBoost uses a sorted-based decision tree learning algorithm, which searches the best split point on sorted feature values.)

 **LightGBM training and fine-tuning**